-Part 3.
-Screening decision

-If the decision is not to conduct an equality impact assessment, please provide details of the reasons.

-It is not considered necessary for this policy.

-If the decision is not to conduct an equality impact assessment the public authority should consider if the policy should be mitigated or an alternative policy be introduced.
+None Part 3.
+Screening decision If the decision is not to conduct an equality impact assessment provide details of the reasons. nt, please It is not considered necessary at this time, however we will continue to review for any adverse impact.
+If the decision is not to conduct an equality impact assessment authority should consider if the policy should be mitigated or a policy be introduced. •